-- 1. To study the principles of various biological techniques and their application - 2.
-To understand the basic application and working principles of Biological techniques
+- 1. To know the principles of various biological techniques and their applications - 2.
+To understand the basic application and working principles of various equipments in Biological Sciences.

-Principles, image formation and applications of Light, Confocal, Polarizing, Transmission and Scanning electron microscopes - Material preparation for Electron microscopy.
-Microscopic measurements: Micrometers - Ocular, Stage, Haemocytometer and Camera Lucida - Fixatives, dehydrating agents, stains and their uses.
+Principles, image formation and applications of Light, Confocal, Polarizing, Transmission and Scanning electron microscopes - Material preparation for Electron microscopy.Microscopic measurements: Micrometers - Ocular, Stage, Haemocytometer and Camera Lucida - Fixatives, dehydrating agents, stains and their uses.